Post

 Performance

-On my setup, 1440p at 165Hz holds consistently for the titles I play.
-There’s shader compilation stutter on first run while the cache builds, which is annoying and then disappears.
-Subsequent sessions are smooth.
-It’s worth knowing to expect it rather than thinking something is wrong the first time it happens.
+On my own setup, 1440p at 165Hz holds consistently for the titles I actually play with any regularity.
+There is some shader compilation stutter on the first run of each game while the cache is building itself, which is genuinely annoying for the first half-hour or so and then quietly disappears once the cache is populated.
+Subsequent sessions of the same game are smooth in a way that makes it easy to forget the first run ever felt rough, and it is worth knowing to expect that pattern rather than thinking something is wrong with the system the first time it happens.

 Whether it’s worth it

-For my use case, yes.
-I’m not a competitive multiplayer player, so the anti-cheat gap doesn’t affect most of what I play.
-The switch to Linux was primarily about reclaiming control over my own machine, and gaming being substantially intact is the part I expected to have to give up.
+For my use case, yes, and I want to say that with the small quiet certainty I have grown into about it.
+I am not a competitive multiplayer player, so the anti-cheat gap does not affect most of what I play on a given evening.
+The switch to Linux was primarily about reclaiming control over my own machine, and gaming being substantially intact through that switch is the part I had genuinely expected to have to give up.

 This post is licensed under CC BY 4.0 by the author.